In recent years, female motorcycle clothing has seen great advancements, and finally, women can buy kit that protects and looks good.

 There’s a reason leather is still the only type of clothing allowed at track days and in professional racing.

-As much as technology advancements have been made with textile clothing and they continue to pass relevant safety tests, leather seems to come out on top every time.
+As much as technological advancements have been made with textile clothing and they continue to pass relevant safety tests, leather seems to come out on top every time.

 Leather is a heavy material, and it can get very hot in the summer, which is when textile clothing tends to take over as favourite.